wilsonmar/oss-perf/perf-reports.md

 The assumption is that only a single user, that the system was not under stress during any of the tests.
 PROTIP: The stress level (number of vusers or rate of processing) should be noted on such graphs.

-CONCLUSION: All transactions take about the same time.
-Variations in response time can be purely random since significant changes did not occur on for a specific transaction on a specific release.
+CONCLUSION 1: Normally, all transactions take about the same time.

+CONCLUSION 2: The transaction represented by the **blue line** is consistently among the slowest (highest) among all transactions.

+CONCLUSION 3: The **average of all transactions** increased significantly with the release on 7/8/2015, and stayed at that new level - from around 2000 ms to around 3500 ms.

 ### Stress